ministryofjustice/cloud-platform-cli/README.md

 There are two types of tests in this repository:

 - integration: tests the output of a command.
-For example, `cloud-platform version` will output `testBuild` we use a package called [go-testcmd](https://github.com/google/go-cmdtest) to perform these tests.
-Integration tests are tagged with `ingretration` so won't run using the normal `go test -v ./...` command.
-You'll have to pass the `integration` as a build tag, like `go test -v ./... --tags integration`.
+For example, `cloud-platform version` will output `testBuild` using a package called [go-testcmd](https://github.com/google/go-cmdtest).
+Integration tests are tagged with `integration` so won't run using the normal `go test -v ./...` command.
+You'll have to pass the `integration` keyword as a build tag, i.e. `go test -v ./... --tags integration`

 If you'd like to create a new integration test, add the following to the top of your test file: `//go:build integration`.